Sikhism and caste

-Sikhism's relationship to the caste system is a complex and controversial topic in the modern-period.
+The relationship of Sikhism with the caste system is a complex and controversial topic in the modern-period.
 Although the discriminatory practices derived from the Indian caste system is repudiated by the religion's tenets, which stresses upon humanity's oneness, castes continue to be recognized and followed by much of the Sikh community, including prejudices and biases resulting from it.
 However, many Sikhs derive parts of their self-identity from their caste-background, affecting their relationship to the religio-cultural system, being viewed as part of one's inherent identity, social-association, or heritage and thus should be preserved.
 Sikhs' view of caste is influenced by religious belief, Punjabi culture, and ethnicity, considering that Sikhism is deeply influenced by Punjabi traditions and social-norms.
 The caste-system is practiced by both Sikhs living in the subcontinent and diasporic Sikhs.

-Whilst repudiated officially by the religion, Sikh castes do exist and plays a role within the Sikh community.
+Whilst repudiated officially by the religion, Sikh castes do exist and play a role within the Sikh community.
 Sikhs castes cannot be separated from Hindu castes, as nearly all caste-groupings contain followers of both religions.
 The Indian government maintains a system for categorizing castes in the country, which can be used to determine the Sikh castes.
 Jat Sikhs are the most numerous caste amongst the Sikhs.
 Whilst caste is commonly framed as being a negative phenomenon, it is also a positive marker of an in-group, which allows for the conceptualization of one's own community and group.
 A Sikh identifying with a particular caste-background does not necessarily mean someone also discriminates against others based on their caste.

 Sikhs have remained a relatively homogeneous ethnic group with exceptions.
 Caste may still be practiced by some Sikhs, despite Guru Nanak's calls for treating everyone equally in Guru Granth Sahib.
 (Note: Guru Nanak has mentioned in his first composition of Jap Ji Sahib, which is recited daily by all practicing Sikhs that all souls are to be treated with care and respect as Waheguru is the Giver of all souls.